 Costa asserts otherwise: “I don’t see any libertarian free creatures having anything to do with this!”

 Tim: Costa’s assertion does not address Kirk’s point.
 However, suppose he’s right regarding what he refers to as “this.”
-Does this disprove the libertarian sense to choose between options consistent with one’s nature?
+Does this disprove the libertarian sense to choose between any range of options consistent with one’s nature?
 Of course not!

 Anthony Uvenio asked another question: